 One Small Step for XBee, One Giant Leap for Wiress

-You may remember this post from last year sharing the upcoming NASA experiment involving XBee.
-Well, after a few delays (launching rockets is complicated!), XBee finally took flight.
+, describing the then-planned NASA experiment integrating Digi XBee® modules.
+Well, after a few delays (launching rockets is complicated!), Digi XBee finally took flight.

-NASA is considering Exo-brakes as a possible solution for returning cargo from the International Space Station (ISS), orbiting platforms or as possible landing mechanisms in low-density atmospheres.
-This was one of many tests used to analyze its effectiveness, but the first to incorporate an XBee connected sensor network.
-If you would like to read more about the Exo-brake, check out this article.
+NASA is considering Exo-brakes as a possible solution for returning cargo from the International Space Station (ISS) and orbiting platforms, or as possible landing mechanisms in low-density atmospheres.
+This was one of many tests used to analyze its effectiveness, but the first to incorporate a Digi XBee connected sensor network.
+If you would like to read more about the Exo-brake, check out the article on New Atlas

 Have any questions about the launch or the technology involved in the experiment?
-You can reach us on Twitter at @XBeeWireless or comment below.
+Contact us